jacob2323-2012/modular-rest-api/README.md

 ## Dependencies
-I've build this state of development with the following dependencies
+I've built this state of development with the following dependencies

 <table style="border-style:solid;border-width:1px;border-spacing:0;">